The girl who went to draw water in the Stone Age—where is she now?

 The fifth goal of the UN's Sustainable Development Goals (SDGs) is to achieve gender equality and to promote the empowerment of all women and girls.
 Gender equality is not only a fundamental human right, but an essential foundation for a sustainable world that seeks peace and prosperity.

 Shall we take a look at the detailed goals of SDGs No. 5?
-The six sub-goals are the key challenges to achieve for a gender-equal world.
+The six sub-goals are the key challenges for achieving a gender-equal world.

-SDG 5.4 Public service, infrastructure, social security policies, and promotion of gender equality in the family, so that all people recognize and value the value of unpaid care and housework
+SDG5.4 Public service, infrastructure, social security policies, and promotion of gender equality in the family, so that all people recognize and value unpaid care and housework

-SDG 5.6 Ensure universal access to sexual and reproductive health and rights
+SDG5.6 Ensure universal access to sexual and reproductive healthcare and rights

-As suggested in the detailed goals, if social changes are made in the direction of providing women and girls with education, health care, and decent jobs, and increasing women's participation in political and economic decision-making, the human rights of women around the world will be improved.
-Of course, you will be able to take a step towards a more peaceful and prosperous world.
+As suggested in the detailed goals, if social changes are made in the direction of providing women and girls with education, healthcare, and decent jobs, and increasing women's participation in political and economic decision-making, the human rights of women around the world will be improved.
+Of course, we will be able to take a step towards a more peaceful and prosperous world.

 Various efforts are being made for gender equality all over the world.